PeteGoo/petegoo.github.io/_posts/2023-02-22-incident-response-lines-of-communication-enquiry.md

 > - Are we processing a large number of queued messages / workload A / workload B / workload C?

-It's a good idea to give them links to dashboards etc here.
+It's a good idea to give the readers links to dashboards etc here.
+Nobody wants to be messing around with subpar wiki search engines during an incident.

-Next up, it's always good to check if it's someone else's stuff that's broken
+Next up, it's always good to check if it's someone else's stuff that's broken.
+I've found that, as your site reliability grows, it becomes painfully obvious how terrible other people are at theirs.
+It is not uncommon to be the one to make someone else aware their stuff is fried.
+One of your best tools is DownDetector or, my personal favourite, just searching Twitter.

 > 3. Has one of our partners had a fault?